 Hover mowers glide over the grass on a cushion of air which raises it up off the lawn.
 Like a rotary lawnmower, its horizontal cutting blade then cuts the grass to the desired height.
 Because of this design, it benefits from being light and manoeuvrable, able to move freely from side to side, not just backwards and forwards.
 This makes it ideal for uneven surfaces, irregularly-shaped gardens and slopes - however this side-to-side motion isn’t possible with models fitted with a grass collection box.

 Best-suited to shorter, dry grass, hover mowers are a great budget option and come fully assembled.

 For those with a medium-sized lawn or larger, consider a ride-on lawnmower to cut your grass with minimal physical effort.
 These come in two types – a lawn rider and a lawn tractor.

 The smallest of ride-on mowers, lawn riders are easy to manoeuvre around flowers beds and other garden obstacles and can fit through standard garden gates.
-Lawn riders have a larger cutting width than the largest walk behind lawnmowers, typically from 660 to 770millimetres (mm), and combined with their faster forward speed and much larger grass collector means they'll cut your grass much more quickly than a walk behind mower.
+Lawn riders have a larger cutting width than the largest walk behind lawnmowers, typically from 660 to 770millimetres (mm).
+So that, combined with their faster forward speed and large grass collector means they'll cut your grass much more quickly than a walk ¬behind mower.

 Lawn riders are suitable for lawns up to around three quarters of an acre in size (approximately 12 tennis courts).
 If your lawn has lots of slopes, has a wavy surface or you like to mow when the grass is quite long, then a lawn tractor will be more suitable.